Perception Simplex: Verifiable Collision Avoidance in Autonomous Vehicles Amidst Obstacle Detection Faults

 To determine the appropriate reaction to a fault, first, its severity must be established.
-For any obstacle existence detection fault, it must be ascertained if this obstacle poses a risk for collision with the AV.
-We use a physical model for collision risk from our prior works~\cite{9460196}, wherein an obstacle is determined to pose a risk of collision if their existence regions~\cite{schmidt2006research} overlap within the time to stop the AV.
-A fault involving an obstacle that poses a risk of collision is safety-critical.
-It should be noted that any deterministic and worst case conservative model for risk can be substituted here.
+For any obstacle existence detection fault, it must be ascertained if this obstacle poses a risk of collision with the AV.
+We use a physical model for collision risk~\cite{9460196}, wherein an obstacle is determined to pose a risk of collision if their existence regions~\cite{schmidt2006research} overlap within the AV's time to stop.
+Figure~\ref{fig:risk} describes the collision risk determination.